0cjs/8bitdev/src/objects.md

 #### Floating Point Format and Representation

 Floating point values always consist of an 8-bit exponent in the first byte, followed by however many bytes of mantessa.
-The mantessa sign is kept separately as part of the object type; i.e. negative and positive mantessas are technically separate types.
+Negative and positive numbers are separate heapdata formats; keeping the mantessa's sign separate from the mantessa itself makes calculations easier.
+The sign can be determined from the high bit of the format number.

 The exponent is, in the usual way, offset by $80: 0 = $80, 1 = $81,
 -1 = $79, etc.